 IPR's amicus brief emphasizes the special nature of procedural injuries, particularly those arising under NEPA.
 It argues that the lower court's rule ignores the information disclosure purpose of NEPA, and invites courts to engage in unhelpful speculation.
 It also launches a frontal assault on Goat Ranchers of Oregon v.
 Williams, 379 Fed.
 App'x 662 (9th Cir.
 2010), an unpublished Ninth Circuit opinion heavily relied on by the District Court.
 A ruling on the appeal is pending.

-C. Highway Beautification Act
+III.
+Highway Beautification Act

-1. Scenic America v.
+A. Scenic America v.
 United States Department of Transportation

 IPR represents Scenic America, Inc. in a challenge to the Federal Highway Authority's (FHWA's) authorization of digital billboards along federally regulated highways.
 In 2008, IPR submitted a petition for rulemaking on Scenic America's behalf, asking the federal agency to declare a moratorium on construction of digital billboards, which are bright LED displays with advertisements that change approximately every six seconds.
 FHWA declined to impose a moratorium, and in Fall 2012, Scenic America asked IPR to explore other legal options.